makecademy/arduino-wifi-switch/README.md

 arduino-wifi-switch
 ===================

-Code for the Arduino WiFi power switch &amp; energy monitoring device
+This is the code for the "Wireless Power Switch with Arduino & the CC3000 WiFi Chip" article on the Open Home Automation website.
+This project is about building a wireless power switch & energy monitoring device based on Arduino.

+You can find the article on the Open Home Automation website: